A founding partner at the firm, Eric has negotiated groundbreaking settlements that...

 us with the form to the right

 Dylan Hughes concentrates his practice on investigating and prosecuting fraud matters on...
-Steven Tindall has specialized in employment and class action litigation for eighteen...
+Steven Tindall has specialized in employment and class action litigation for over twenty...
 Linda Lam focuses her practice on representing consumers, small businesses, and employees...
 Steve Lopez represents consumers, employees, and whistleblowers harmed by corporate...

 Dylan Hughes concentrates his practice on investigating and prosecuting fraud matters on...